jsdclxvi/Reforestation/README.md

-## Do I enjoy making courthouse puns?
-Guilty
+## This morning I was wondering where the sun was, but then it dawned on me.